binary-com/daily-report/_posts/en/2017-05-02-Dollar-Rallies-Despite-Manufacturing-Dip.md

 ## Trade Idea

 The USD/JPY appears to be picking up momentum and this could well continue.
-More than other pairs, the USD/ JPY's trends can run and run.
+More than other pairs, the USD/JPY's trends can run and run.

 <img class="post-image" src="{{ site.url }}/images/02-05-2017 08-02-19.jpg" alt="{{ page.title }}" title="{{ page.title }}">